 1. Terms and Conditions Binding.
-All use of this website is subject to the following Terms and Conditions.
-If you do not agree with these Terms and Conditions, please do not access or use this website.
-These terms may be changed by Lawyers for Employee and Consumer Rights (LFECR) at any time without notice.
-Your use of the website constitutes your agreement to be bound by these terms.
+All use of this website, as well as your pre-retention relationship with Lawyers for Employee and Consumer Rights APC (including your receipt of communications from us), is subject to the following Terms and Conditions.
+If you do not agree with these Terms and Conditions, please do not access or use this website or submit your information (including via online forms).
+These terms may be changed by Lawyers for Employee and Consumer Rights APC at any time without notice, so please check the terms before using the website or interacting with us.
+Your use of the website, as well as your agreement to these terms by, e.g., submission of any online forms referencing these terms, constitutes your agreement to be bound by these terms.

 There is also a dispute resolution/arbitration provision below.
 PLEASE READ THIS ARBITRATION PROVISION CAREFULLY, AS IT AFFECTS YOUR RIGHTS